pellcorp/creality-wiki/docs/microprobe.md

 <https://discord.gg/2uGDzyJ3WX>

+## Firmware requirements

+### Limits on X and Y microsteps

+You cannot use more than `microsteps: 64` for `[stepper_x]` and `[stepper_y]`, the MCU cannot handle high microsteps and cartographer, it puts too much pressure on the mainboard and it will cause stuttering and other reliability issues during bed meshes.

 ### K1 Series

 This guide assumes you have a K1, K1C, K1SE or K1 Max and you are running stock creality firmware 1.3.3.5 or **higher** (The firmware 1.3.3.5 is much older than 1.3.3.46 for example), **or alternately** you can use [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).